javaplsql/Springboot/SpringbootMicroserviceOracle-dev/README.md

 * `@SpringBootApplication` which indicates that it is a Spring boot application and causes it to activate. the Scan component and the autoconfigurations.
-* `@EnableCaching` which enables the use of the cache in the application, managed by the darwin-spring-boot-cache library.
+* `@EnableCaching` which enables the use of the cache in the application, managed by the plsql-spring-boot-cache library.
-* `@Slf4j` generates a logger, and then the darwin-spring-boot-logging library connects to it.
+* `@Slf4j` generates a logger, and then the plsql-spring-boot-logging library connects to it.

 To run the application, we go to the project directory and execute the following command: